HPI-CH/CognitIDE/README.md

 ## Features
 - record data from gaze and pupil diameter data from [Tobii Pro Nano](https://www.tobii.com/products/eye-trackers/screen-based/tobii-pro-nano).
+- record physiological data from Shimmer and Emotiv devices (easily extensible for other devices supported by [LSL](https://labstreaminglayer.readthedocs.io/info/supported_devices.html))
-- gather basic questioner data of subject before recording
+- gather questionnaire data of subject before recording
 - interrupt subject whilst recording to ask for input
 - export data
   - raw data
   - element gaze hits (how often each element has been hit by a gaze sample)
   - editor screenshots (how it was edited and with heatmap highlights if applied)

-It was build for my bachelors' thesis to assess code complexity using eye tracker gaze data and by that pinpointing gaze to specific [psi elements](https://plugins.jetbrains.com/docs/intellij/psi-elements.html).
+It was implemented by Malte Stellmacher and Fabian Stolp.

 <!-- Plugin description end -->